Why pivot tables?

 Now I need to copy the formula and add a total, and I'll format the numbers as currency.

-No we have the basic report your manager wants...a one page sales report with a break down by product.
+Now we have the basic report your manager wants...a one page sales report with a breakdown by product.

 So the manual approach isn't too terrible, but of course I already knew how to do it, and I used a lot of tips and shortcuts to speed things up.